SHINZEN GARDEN

 Open Wed-Sun, 10am-4pm*

-*When temperatures exceed 95 degrees, the bonsai collection hours are 10am -1pm.
-Unfortunately, the bonsai museum will be closed when it’s raining, the air quality is considered unhealthy for all groups or when docents are unavailable.
+*When temperatures exceed 95 degrees, the bonsai collection hours are 10am -1pm Wednesday – Sunday.
+Unfortunately, the bonsai museum will be closed during heavy rains or when air quality is deemed unhealthy for all groups.

 Please Clark Bonsai Museum to confirm the museum hours or request an appointment to tour the museum outside of the posted hours.